iamaziz/TermFeed/README.md

     feed -a <rss-url> [<category>]
     feed -d <rss-url>
     feed -t [<category>]
+    feed -D <category>
     feed -R
     feed (-h | --help)
     feed --version

 Options:
                   List feeds from the default category 'General' of your library.
     <URL>         List feeds from the provided url source.
     -b            Browse feed by category avaialble in the database file.
     -a URL        Add new url <rss-url> to database under [<category>] (or 'General' otherwise).
     -d URL        Delete <rss-url> from the database file.
     -t            See the stored categories in your library, or list the URLs stored under <category> in your library.
+    -D TOPIC      Remove entire cateogry (and its urls) from your library.
     -R            Rebuild the library from the url.py -h --help     Show this screen.
 ```